nickhudkins/simple-web/README.md

   is the coolest thing ever.

 ### Known Issues
-- It does not currently render React components server-side.
+- It no longer has Redux Devtools!
+(Waiting on a stable release)